shirokov-kirill/Emotional-Support-Capstone/app-web-frontend/README.md

 - Web app with Nginx: The Nginx serves the web app requests and proxies API requests sent to /api to the backend container.
 - Backend: The backend processes data and interacts with the database.
 - DB: The database container that stores all app-related data.

-Recommended minimal configuration for the Linux machine:
-2 Cores and 4 GB RAM.

 ---